’90 Day Fiance’ Season 5 Recap: Molly Goes Wedding Dress Shopping, Azan Takes Nicole To The Gym

 Evelyn & David

 These two are moving forward with their wedding preparations.
-They are now house-hunting, with a budget of $900 a month.
+They are now house hunting, with a budget of $900 a month.
 Evelyn finds an apartment that she’s totally in love with, but David snaps her back into reality by reminding her that the property is out of their price range.

 David also tells Evelyn that he doesn’t plan on staying in Claremont for long.
-This saddens Evelyn, because she clearly wants to stay close to her family even after getting married.
+This saddens Evelyn because she clearly wants to stay close to her family even after getting married.

 Elizabeth & Andrei